hasan-sagar/Task-Manager-Server/README.md

-# Task Manager - Front-End
+# Task Manager - Back-End

 ## Project Intro
 This repository contains the server-side code for a task management application.
 The server is responsible for handling all the backend operations, including user authentication, task creation, updating, deletion, and data storage.
 It provides APIs that the client-side application uses to interact with the server.